Rep. Zack Hawkins Talks Supporting NC Universities Through Sports Betting: Exclusive Lineups Interview

 Sports Betting Funds Set to be Used for Travel Expenses

-The money that these schools receive is specifically designed to be used for travel expenses within the athletic department, something that several schools in the state are struggling to keep up with, according to Rep. Zack Hawkins — a primary sponsor of HB 347.
+The money these schools receive is specifically designed for travel expenses within the athletic department, something that several schools in the state are struggling to keep up with, according to Rep. Zack Hawkins — a primary sponsor of HB 347.

 Lack of travel funds and financial constraints “takes a strain on the system,” Hawkins added.